 Pé de Moleque:

 That’s peanut brittle to me or you, and it is surprisingly popular here.
-I blame my boyfriend for starting me off on this bad habit, as when he was here he bought us a packet of little pé de moleque bars almost every day (not that I am complaining!)
+I blame my boyfriend for starting me off on this bad habit.
+When he was here he bought a packet of little pé de moleque bars almost every single day.
 There is something about those crunchy, caramelised peanuts that makes you want more every time.

 It seems that people like to eat a lot of peanuts here, as another popular snack is paçoca (or little paçoquitas), which is a soft Brazilian candy made from sugar and ground peanuts.
 It comes in a satisfying block of nutty goodness, and is basically an excuse to eat a big chunk of crumbly peanut butter with no shame – perfection.

 I know I’ve mentioned them before and how much I adore these delectable pastry parcels, but I couldn’t miss out a few lines dedicated to my fave lunchtime snack.
-An empanada de frango e requeijão (to be honest, it’s a chicken and cheese pasty) just hits the spot like nothing else really can.
+An empanada de frango e requeijão just hits the spot like nothing else really can.

 Move over maté!
 Although technically chimarrão is just the Brazilian word for the Uruguyan/Argentinian mate, (remember that bitter drink I tried but kind of liked last semester?) a Brazilian friend here showed me a particularly special recipe…